PerttuHamalainen/MediaAI/README_DRAFT.md

 ### Grading / Project Work

 The lectures and exercises should only take about half of the time, and there's no need to complete all the exercises.
 The rest of the time is for project work that students can do either alone or in groups.
 You **pass the course** by submitting a report of the project (details in the lecture slides).

 Grading is **primarily based on the student projects** which should demonstrate personal learning/development and be clearly documented  using images, video, and short textual description.
 The project documentation is **to be submitted through [MyCourses](http://mycourses.aalto.fi)**.
 It is also recommended to make the project publicly available, e.g., as a Github repository.
 You may simply submit a link to the repository, if the repository contains the needed documentation.

 Students can choose their **project topics** based on their own interests and learning goals.
+Projects are **agreed on** with the lecturers in individual tutoring sessions.
 You could create something in Colab or Unity Machine Learning agents, or if you'd rather not write any code, experimenting with artist-friendly tools like [GIMP-ML](https://github.com/kritiksoman/GIMP-ML) or [RunwayML](https://runwayml.com/) to create something new and/or interesting is also ok.
 For example, one could generate song lyrics using [https://theselyricsdonotexist.com/](https://theselyricsdonotexist.com/), and use them to compose and record a song.

 ### Comparison to other courses